kindredgroup/puppet-go/README.md

 ## Usage

-Put the classes, types, and resources for customizing, configuring, and doing the fancy stuff with your module here.
+* Server
+** Class go::server

 ## Reference

-Here, list the classes, types, providers, facts, etc contained in your module.
-This section should include all of the under-the-hood workings of your module so people know what the module is touching on their system but don't need to mess with things.
-(We are working on automating this section!)
+See the code

 ## Limitations

-This is where you list OS compatibility, version compatibility, etc.
+Supported on osfamily Redhat, not tested on osfamily Debian

 ## Development

-Since your module is awesome, other users will want to play with it.
-Let them know what the ground rules for contributing are.
+"Since your module is awesome, other users will want to play with it.
+Let them know what the ground rules for contributing are."

+TBD

 ## Release Notes/Contributors/Etc **Optional**